Gelerion/spark-bin-packing-partitioner/readMe.md

-My adoption of Spark bin packing algorithm initially written in Clojure.
+My adoption to Spark 2.4 of bin packing algorithm initially written in Clojure.
 Hopefully in a more readable way.
-I am not aiming to show some OO or FP best practice.

 https://jsofra.github.io/bin-packing-presentation/